COM 372—Theory and Research in Intercultural Communication

 · Young Yun Kim has done much writing in the area of cultural adjustment.
 We have a chapter by her in the Martin, Nakayama, & Flores reader, as well as a reading on-line from her book that summarizes the theory.

-1. Instead of a “U-curve,” the model suggests that adaptation is more cyclical—“two-steps-forward-one-step-back” (I believe Kim calls it “draw-back –to-leap” (Figure 1).
+· Instead of a “U-curve,” the model suggests that adaptation is more cyclical—“two-steps-forward-one-step-back” (I believe Kim calls it “draw-back –to-leap” (Figure 1).
 Very important: Know the general idea of her approach: The Stress-Adaptation-Growth model!
-Rather than see culture shock as bad, she feels it is necessary, even good, as it leads one into a stage of “stress,” which leads to change and personal growth.
+Rather than see culture shock as bad, she feels it is necessary, even good.
+The “stress” leads to change and personal growth.
 She presents this in a visual model in which one takes “two steps forward and one step back” (or what she calls “draw-back-to-leap”), rather than a U-curve:

-2. Intercultural transformation is the ideas that, by adjusting to a new culture, we learn a new repertoire (or set) of thoughts, feelings, and behaviors.
+o Intercultural transformation is the idea that, by adjusting to a new culture, we learn new thoughts, feelings, and behaviors.
 We actually become a different person through “transformation,” and, in a way, a more “complete” person or a person with more choices.
 Kim sees cross-cultural travel, in this sense, as empowering.
 The transformation occurs, of course, through communication!

 o Be able to recognize the difference and explain the different variables, listed and described briefly pp. 239-243.
 The model she provides (Figure 2) is difficult to understand to a degree.
 Here is my own visualization—you can use them both together.

-Baldwin Notes: Kim takes what is called a systems approach, which carries the idea that the person is the “system” who seeks to maintain balance.
-Changes in the environment (much like the “change” or “contrast” of the Louis model) lead to “disequilibrium” or lack of balance (“surprise” in Louis model).
+Baldwin Notes: Kim takes what is called a systems approach: The person is a “system” seeking to maintain balance.
+Changes in the environment lead to “disequilibrium” or lack of balance.
 The “system” institutes “feedback”—a message to bring the system back into balance, either by changing some part of the environment, or by adjusting to it.
 In this system, the feedback (or process) is done through communication of two types—mass and social (interpersonal), and with two groups—own and new culture groups.

-All this occurs within an environment, which brings to our attention that if the environment does not want you there, it may be harder to adjust.
+All this occurs within an environment.
+It the “environment” does not want you there, it may be harder to adjust.
 However, if the environment pressures you to conform, you *will* adjust.
 This raises some tough questions about what “adjustment” is that we will have to come to later!

 Finally, Kim believes that adjustment leads to a new repertoire of thoughts, feelings, and behaviors that help one to be a more global, multicultural person.